Safety & CleaningHow do you maintain social distancing with kids?

 Only one family should be in an exhibit area at one time.
 For example, if a family is already in the Fire Truck, please visit another area until they are gone.

-In addition to including mini-golf with all admissions, the Museum has dramatically increased the number of activities – including a different project each day facilitated by a CMEE educator – that are available outside the building.
+The Museum has dramatically increased the number of activities.
 We encourage visitors to spend as much time as possible outdoors.

 Additional staff will be present throughout the whole Museum as a safety reminder for visitors to keep their mask on, to stay physically distant, to wash/sanitize hands regularly, and to do their part in providing regular wipe-downs in high-traffic areas.